Department of Biology Graduate Program

 University of Oregon and will not be returned.

-The applicant is responsible for ensuring all documents required to complete the application are uploaded correctly by the December 1 deadline.
+The applicant is responsible for ensuring all documents required to complete the application are submitted correctly by the December 1 deadline.

-International applicants should NOT submit financial documentation unless you are selected for an interview.
-Please apply and then wait to be contacted before submitted financial documents.
+International applicants: Do NOT submit financial documentation unless you are selected for an interview.
+Please apply and then wait to be contacted before submitting financial documents.

-For information about the Department of Biology Graduate Program, the application process, or for information regarding the completion of your application, please contact:
+For information about the Department of Biology Graduate Program or the application process, please contact: